zinggAI/zingg/README.md

 ![data silos](assets/dataSilos.png)

 With a modern data stack and DataOps, we have established patterns for E and L in ELT for  building data warehouses, datalakes and deltalakes.
 However, the T - getting data ready for analytics still needs a lot of effort.
-Modern tools like [DBT](https://www.getdbt.com) are actively and successfuly addressing this.
+Modern tools like [DBT](https://www.getdbt.com) are actively and successfully addressing this.
 What is also needed is a quick and scalable way to build the single source of truth of core business entities post Extraction and pre or post Loading.

-With Zingg, the analytics engineer and the data scientist can quickly intergate data silos and build unified views at scale!
+With Zingg, the analytics engineer and the data scientist can quickly integrate data silos and build unified views at scale!

 ![# Zingg - Data Mastering At Scale with ML](/assets/dataMastering.png)